valo/maycamp_arena/README.markdown

 * On your local machine run the following to setup the remote machine:

       # cap deploy:setup

-* On the remote machine, create the folder where the test files will be held:

-      # mkdir ~/maycamp/shared/sets

-* Again on the remote machine create the configuration to the database:

-      # mkdir ~/maycamp/shared/config
-      # vim ~/maycamp/shared/database.yml
+* Fix the configuration of the app.
+All the configuration will be in /home/contest/maycamp/shared/config.
+You should fix at least /home/contest/maycamp/shared/config/database.yml and enter valid mysql config under the production section

 * From your local machine deploy the app